Hugejiji/convertpy/README.md

 If you take a specific country, what is its „favorite“ and most popular sport?

-Tested for Germany, Greece, England, USA , Norway, Brazil:
+Tested for Germany, Greece, USA, Norway, Brazil:

 Germany:
 ![image](/assets/images/Popular_Sport_German_b.png)